 You can submit your complaint/request in written format - sending an email or filling out the relevant request form - or by person during office hours.
 The outcome of your complaint/request will be communicated within two weeks in the format the complaint/request was submitted.
-Request forms are to be found in printed format at the the School's website.
-Study Department or on https://ktk.pte.hu/en/students/administration/forms-and-guides types Some of different requests can be also submitted online, in Neptun /Administration menu point.
+Request forms are to be found in printed format at the Study Department or on the School's website. https://ktk.pte.hu/en/students/administration/forms-and-guides Some types of different requests can be also submitted online, in Neptun /Administration menu point.